-Hannes Schritt works at Ecologic Institut as a Junior Researcher.
+Hannes Schritt works at Ecologic Institut as a Researcher.
 His work focuses on water management and nutrient dynamics in agriculture.
 His native language is German, but he speaks fluent English and Spanish and also has knowledge of Portuguese and French.

 At Ecologic Institute, Hannes Schritt primarily works on a project evaluating cooperation between drinking water suppliers and farmers on the mitigation of nitrate contamination of groundwater reservoirs and on the project Plastic in the environment – sources, sinks, solutions (PlastikNet).
 He is also involved in several additional research projects on water management.
 Within the project "Internet of Services and Things and Compliance of Technical Infrastructure with Environmental Standards – A Conceptual Study for Schwerin and its Surrounding Areas" he conducted research on opportunities and risks pertaining to the digitalization of the sewage system of the city Schwerin.